 Before sharing the top food myths of arthritis, it’s important to have some basic knowledge on the different types.
 Today we are focusing on the following three:

 - Osteoarthritis: Osteoarthritis is the most common type of arthritis and is also commonly known as “wear-and-tear” arthritis.
 The Osteoarthritis Research Society International (OARSI) describes osteoarthritis as the result of the body’s inability to repair damaged joint tissues.
 It can develop due to abnormal stresses or injury; or as part of the aging process.
 This condition leads to the breakdown of cartilage and the underlying bone.

 - Rheumatoid arthritis: Rheumatoid arthritis is an autoimmune inflammatory disease that can affect multiple joints in the body.
 Although its cause is still unknown, it is believed to be the result of a malfunctioning immune system.
-The later attacks the joints creating inflammation that causes the tissue that lines the inside of joints to thicken and swell.
+The latter attacks the joints creating inflammation that causes the tissue that lines the inside of joints to thicken and swell.

-Another important point I want to make before sharing these food myths is that everyone is different.
+Everyone is different.
 What works for some, may not work for others and more importantly; what doesn’t work for most, may work for some.

 So now without any further ado, here are some of the Arthritis Foundation’s main foods myths: ²

 What the research says: In a study published in 1983 in Arthritis & Rheumatism, people with rheumatoid arthritis on a dairy-free diet didn’t see better results than those consuming dairy.
 Even a more recent study from 2014 published in Arthritis Care & Research, women who drank more milk had less osteoarthritis advancement, and another research published in Annals of Rheumatic Diseases found that milk may help prevent gout.